minyk/morphline-mr/readme.md

 RecordEmitter is write the data for you.

-This project inspired by SequenceIQ' Mapreduce sample.
+This project is inspired by SequenceIQ' Mapreduce sample.
 Thanks for a great example!